carlobuccisano/SelfHosting-files/README.md

-This repository contains some configuration files for self-hosted app.
+This repository contains some configuration files for self-hosted apps, each one having its folder.

-It is usually a docker-compose.yml, without the environment variables files.
+There usually is a `docker-compose.yml`, but without the environment variables files `.env`.